 Toxicological Safety, Human Studies

 For many consumers, the claim “no preservative added” often gives the false impression of improved quality.
 However, the proper use of a safe food preservative can dramatically improve the safety and quality of foodstuff.
-A set of toxicological experiments, carried out by Huntingdon Life Science, Ltd. , assessed the safety of LAE in different areas: Metabolism, mutagenicicity, subchronic, chronic, reproduction and developmental toxicity and acute toxicity.
+A set of toxicological experiments carried out by Huntingdon Life Science, Ltd., assessed the safety of LAE in different areas: Metabolism, mutagenicity, subchronic, chronic, reproduction and developmental toxicity, and acute toxicity.
 The results obtained with these studies have been published in the scientific journal Food Chemical and Toxicology.
 Finally, these studies were complemented with human studies.
 The conclusions of these studies were that LAE is safe and can be used for human consumption.
-The metabolism of LAE, after its ingestion, the potential points of its degradation (intestines, liver and plasma) and its pharmacokinetics, are shown in the Figure 5.
+The metabolism of LAE, after its ingestion, the potential points of its degradation (intestines, liver, and plasma), and its pharmacokinetics, are shown in Figure 5.
 The graph shows the degradation of LAE in simulated intestinal secretions with pancreatine presence at pH 7.5.
 The LAE is rapidly degraded to LAS (an intermediary) and subsequently to arginine in the intestinal secretions with the presence of pancreatine.
 LAE and LAS degradations were also studied in plasma and human hepatocytes (See Figure 6).
 Volunteers received an oral dose of LAE at 2.5 mg/kg bw.
 The following figure demonstrates the rapid degradation of LAE in blood plasma samples.